Xe/site/blog/olin-2-the-future-09-5-2018.markdown

 message Nil {}

 // LogMessage is an individual log message.
 This will get added to as it gets
-// propaged up through the layers of the program and out into the world, but
+// propagated up through the layers of the program and out into the world, but
 // those don't matter right now. message LogMessage {
   bytes message = 1;